-Branden Grace (Getty Images)
+Branden Grace - winner (Getty Images)

 Branden Grace fought off a brave challenge from Denmark’s Thorbjørn Olesen to win his fifth title of the season at the Alfred Dunhill Links Championship.